karayabin/universe-snapshot/universe/TheScientist/universe-dependencies-2019.md

         - Bat: use the last version of Bat available.
         - ArrayToString: use the last version of ArrayToString available

-    - git: a download technique (for non-planet packages hosted on github.com)
+    - git: a dependency system (for non-planet packages hosted on github.com)
         - https://github.com/tecnickcom/tcpdf: use the last version of the tcpdf repository (not a planet) should be used.